We hate to say it, but creatures dear to us in Micato’s Africa don’t always measure up as dads.

 The lowdown: Hippopotamus dads, like our African penguin friends, do their fair share of parenting, especially during baby’s first year.
 When it comes to protecting the family in and around the rivers and lakes in which they live, mom and dad have an interesting division of labour: Mom focuses on protecting their young from dangers within the water while dad patrols the waterway’s perimeter to ward off lions, crocodiles, and other predators who pose a danger to their family.

-Where to see them: Botswana.
+Where to see them: South Africa.
 Richard Branson’s Ulusaba Game Reserve, among the places to witness papa and mama hippos gambol, is among the delightful luxury lodges you’ll visit when you venture From Cape to Delta.

 The lowdown: If these dads knew they had to live up to the name “wild dog” they may not be quite so accommodating, but an African wild dog dad will pre-chew food for his young and regurgitate it for them to eat.
 This takes baby food to a whole new level, people.

-Where to see them: Botswana gets another nod for its splendid population of wild dogs — sometimes known as painted wolves — which you may spy in the Southeastern Okavango Delta region while exploring Botswana’s Timeless Wilderness.
+Where to see them: Botswana has a splendid population of wild dogs — sometimes known as painted wolves — which you may spy in the Southeastern Okavango Delta region while exploring Botswana’s Timeless Wilderness.

 The lowdown: Silverback gorilla dads are known to be very attentive to the mothers of their children and, no small thing among dads in the animal kingdom, they’re, you know, there, spending time with their kids and, we imagine, teaching them such things as how to give stern but soulful looks to human visitors.